MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-subtotal-objects/retrieve-a-subtotals-definition-within-a-changeset.md

 :::

-You want to get the definition of an object with the ID of `514C2064DF754990AF60432A1C1E4A77` in the MicroStrategy Tutorial project.
+You want to get the definition of an object with the ID of `514C2064DF754990AF60432A1C1E4A77` in the Strategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 For different formats of subtotal expressions, see [Retrieve a subtotal's definition](retrieve-a-subtotals-definition.md).